albanpuech/risky-biscuits-project/README.md

 </div>

-## How does the average ratings of the US TOP 10 beers change across the climate regions?
+## How does the average ratings of the 5 most rated beers in the US change across the climate regions?

 Beer tastes surely are very subjective.
 Even among groups of close friends, starting a debate about beer tastes at dinner can be as risky as bringing up politics and religion at Thanksgiving!
 We have all heard of entire families getting destroyed and torn apart after children revealed their "beer orientation" to their parents.